 - Weakness in the leg or hip

-The MISI Approach to Sciatica Treatment
+The DFW Spine Institute Approach to Sciatica Treatment

 Since sciatic pain is a potential symptom of several other medical conditions, the first step in treating sciatica is diagnosing the cause of the pressure placed on the associated spinal nerves.
 Typically sciatic pain can be treated non-operatively and resolves within a few weeks.
 Our doctors will pinpoint the cause of the pain to determine the best possible treatment.
-If the condition causing sciatic pain is severe enough to require a surgical solution, the specialists at The Minimally Invasive Spine Institute routinely perform short outpatient, minimally invasive procedures that can allow for a safe and fast recovery.
+If the condition causing sciatic pain is severe enough to require a surgical solution, the specialists at The DFW Spine Institute routinely perform short outpatient, minimally invasive procedures that can allow for a safe and fast recovery.